 Leo is a good example for how one type of hair/hairline can be modified for different styles, and at a variety of different lengths.
 You'll note that he has a cowlick at the front of his hair, which creates a unique center part.
 Sometimes he styles against part, and other times he incorporates the cowlick into his styling.
 Regardless of how your hair differs from his, pay attention to how very subtle changes can make a big difference in the below portfolio of Leo hairstyles.

-And speaking of good hair, we spoke with two of YouTube's most famous hair experts, Emil and Rasmus Vilain Albrechtsen of Slikhaar TV, and founders of By Vilain grooming products.
-These brothers have re-created virtually every hairstyle on record with their generous coiffage, so we asked them to outline the best DIY styling techniques behind each of the iconic Leo looks below.
+And speaking of good hair, we spoke with two of YouTube's most famous hair experts, Emil and Rasmus Vilain Albrechtsen of Slikhaar TV — two brothers who have re-created virtually every hairstyle on record with their generous coiffage.

 This look helped cement Leo as the ’90s heartthrob.
 "Now THIS is a classic Leo look!
 Side part and bangs.
 Straight hair is needed to obtain this one," Emil says.
 "Again, it is easy to maintain, since the length can vary, and the hairstyle will still work.
 To style this look, add pre-style heat-protection spray in towel-dried hair and blow-dry into place with a skeleton brush.
 Add a mud wax with shine and good hold to almost dried hair.
 I recommend By Vilain Silver Fox Hair Wax ($22)—it’s made for hairstyles like this one."